iAM9/musical-palm-tree/README.md

 # MUSICAL PALM TREE 🌴🎮

-A prototype for game that uses an emotion engine using Angular.
+A prototype for a game that uses an emotion engine using Angular.

 The game features a text-based narrative and a small map.